lens-protocol/bonsai/momoka-node/README.md

   PUBLICATION_NONCE_INVALID = 'PUBLICATION_NONCE_INVALID',

   /**
-   * This means the publication submisson was signed by a wallet that is not allowed */
+   * This means the publication submission was signed by a wallet that is not allowed */
   PUBLICATION_SIGNER_NOT_ALLOWED = 'PUBLICATION_SIGNER_NOT_ALLOWED',